puppetlabs/design-system/packages/react-components/source/react/library/form/Form.md

 ### Uncontrolled (recommended in most cases)

 In _uncontrolled_ mode, the Form component tracks field values in internal state.
 The form may be supplied an initialValues object prop with each field name and its initial value, and a submit handler that is passed the final values.
-When new `initialValues` are detected, the component is reset (see [error handling](#linkylink) below).
+When new `initialValues` are detected, the component is reset.
+(See the section on Errors below.)

 ```jsx
 const movieOptions = [